 Earth Day falls on April 22nd but we love to celebrate so much in Minnesota, we celebrate all month long and into May.
 I think our love of spring may be the reason the Twin Cities Metro does not skimp on Earth Day activities and events.
-While this is a chance to teach our children about good stewardship of our planet, it is also the perfect excuse to get out and enjoy the long-awaited spring.
-Between mid-April blizzards, flooding and Covid, we haven’t had great luck with Earth Day Family Events recently, but we are cautiously optimistic for 2021 and will keep adding events as they are announced.
-Although, we do expect that many will be finalized later than usual this year.
+While this is a chance to teach our children about good stewardship of our planet, it is also the perfect excuse to get out and enjoy the long-awaited spring and fresh air.
+Peruse our big list of Twin Cities Earth Day Family Events and pick your favorites.

 About Earth Day